slide/slide.github.io/_posts/2013-02-01-groovy-def-jam.md

 I set doOutput to either true or false depending on if the tag I am rendering needs it or not (the Jelly choose tag doesn't need to be rendered, just the when/otherwise children).

-So, somehow, doOutput was getting set to true, even though I set it to false inside the check for the &#8216;choose' tag element.
+So, somehow, doOutput was getting set to true, even though I set it to false inside the check for the 'choose' tag element.

 Wha?!